nestarz/esdev/README.md

 # esdev

-Process to transform files and serve them transformed, that's all.
+Tiny process to transform files and serve them transformed, that's all.
 The rest is up to you.

+Rely only on `acorn` and `mime` packages. `esbuild` is used as the default transformer.

 ```bash
 yarn add esdev -D